galaxyproject/training-material/topics/ecology/tutorials/panoply_ebv/tutorial.md

 For climate and forecast data stored in NetCDF format there are (non-mandatory) conventions on metadata ([CF Convention](http://cfconventions.org/)).

-In this tutorial, we will be using data from the [Copernicus Climate Data Store](https://zenodo.org/record/3695482/files/era5-land.nc?download=1) and more precisely a [reanalysis ERA5-Land monthly averaged dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land-monthly-means?tab=overview) for 2019.
-Data from Copernicus Climate Data Store is freely available but may require [free registration](https://cds.climate.copernicus.eu/user/register?destination=%2Fcdsapp%23!%2Fdataset%2Freanalysis-era5-land-monthly-means%3Ftab%3Doverview) and license agreement.
+In this tutorial, we will be using data from the [GEO BON EBV data portal](https://portal.geobon.org/).

 ## Get data